 The first important neorealist films were Ossessione.

 In the decades following World War II, Italian cinema had a golden age in which a handful of films emerged that would go on to influence generations of filmmakers.
-Although the term Neorealism was coined by French critics to describe this movement, it later became known as the Italian film renaissance.

 Importance Of Women In Italian Neorealism